tomer-dev/ui-demo-astro-tailwind/README.md

 # ui-demo-astro-tailwind 🚀

+## ⚠️ Original page has changed, there's no reference for comparison

-A simple demo page, strictly adhering to specs, given an existing web page.
+A simple demo page for experimentation, strictly adhering to specs, given an existing web page.

 Differences were made in the navigation bar to make a more responsive design across devices.